Two Black men have been executed within two days. Two more are set to die before Biden's inauguration

 With Bourgeois' execution, Trump is now tied with President Ulysses S. Grant (1873-1876) for the fourth most federal executions in a single year, according to the Death Penalty Information Center.

+Bourgeois, 56, was sentenced to death in 2004 for torturing and killing his 2-year-old daughter in Texas.

-After Bourgeois' execution, anti-death penalty activist Sister Helen Prejean tweeted, "The SCOTUS voted to allow the federal government to execute Alfred Bourgeois despite the fact that he is intellectually disabled with an IQ measured between 70-75."
+After Bourgeois' execution Friday, anti-death penalty activist Sister Helen Prejean tweeted, "The SCOTUS voted to allow the federal government to execute Alfred Bourgeois despite the fact that he is intellectually disabled with an IQ measured between 70-75."

 "State sanctioned murder is not justice," Rep. Ayanna Pressley of Massachusetts said Thursday during a virtual discussion hosted by The Appeal calling for support for Bernard.
 "For Donald Trump ... the willful criminality to allow a pandemic to rage out of control that has disproportionately impacted the most marginalized and now the cruelty that we first came to know of him in calling for lynching of ... young Black men.
 Death and cruelty will be his legacy."